prooph/service-bus/docs/command_bus.md

 # Event-Driven Dispatch

 The command dispatch is an event-driven process provided by [Zend\EventManager](http://framework.zend.com/manual/2.0/en/modules/zend.event-manager.event-manager.html).
-When a command is passed to the CommandBus via `CommandBus::dispatch` a new [CommandDispatch](command_dispatch.md) process is created by the CommandBus and populated with the given command.
+When a command is passed to the CommandBus via `CommandBus::dispatch` a new [CommandDispatch](../src/Prooph/ServiceBus/Process/CommandDispatch.php) process is created by the CommandBus and populated with the given command.
 Then the CommandBus triggers a chain of events.
 Listeners can listen on the events.
 They always get the CommandDispatch as the only argument and they can modify it to help the CommandBus finish the process.
-A CommandBus without any registered plugins is useless and will throw an exception cause by default the CommandBus do not know which command handler is responsible for the command.
+A CommandBus without any registered plugins is useless and will throw an exception cause it does not know which command handler is responsible for the command.
 Following events are triggered in the listed order:

 - `initialize`: This event is triggered right after CommandBus::dispatch($command) is invoked.
 At this time the CommandDispatch only contains the command.